tedai-hackathon/information-2024/faq.md

 555 California Street, Suite 200
 San Francisco, CA 94104

 Reception is on the 2nd floor, hackathon will be on the 3rd floor.
+Only confirmed participants will be permitted to access the space; access is granted via QR code.
+QR codes will be sent to participants 24 hours in advance of the hackathon from "Microsoft Corporation at VORNADO at 555 California St." QR codes may not be shared, and walk up QR codes will not be issued.
+Please message reactorsf@microsoft.com if you are a confirmed participant and cannot locate your QR code.
+Please check your spam folder before messaging!

 ### Parking: